 Clinical Decision Support (CDS) via Alerts and Notifications

-CDS features within Chiropractic Software allow practitioners to alert their staff about patient health information and issues in order to minimize provider liability.
+CDS features within Chiropractic EHR Software allow practitioners to alert their staff about patient health information and issues in order to minimize provider liability.
 Information conveyed in alerts and notifications may include allergies, prescription and/or medical history, drug interactions and more.
 Notifications and alerts offer the ability to issue such notices at frequent and timely intervals.

 4. Training That’s Part of the Implementation